-Add insomnia on the list of self-sabotaging behaviors.
+Add insomnia to the list of self-sabotaging behavior.

 Tossing and turning, struggling to calm your racing thoughts, and watching the hours crawl by at night . . .
 Living with insomnia is a lonely and stressful experience.
 Doesn’t it sometimes feel like you’re being punished for not knowing how to just “let go” and turn off all that mind chatter?